 One or more key-value pair items which store additional bot information like a user metadata.
 For more information, see user metadata and channel metadata.

 The server URL where the bot is located to receive all events, requests, and data forwarded from an application.

 Indicates whether to only forward messages that meet specific conditions or forward all messages to the bot.
 If set to

 Indicates whether to mark the bot's message as read upon sending it.

 Indicates whether to include information about the members of each channel in a callback response.

 Indicates whether the bot automatically joins the channel when invited or joins the channel after manually accepting an invitation using the API.
-The value of 0 indicates an automatic entrance, while the value of 1 indicates an entrance upon accepting an invitation.
-(Default: 0)
+The value of

 The following are the requirements for your bot callback URL: